yeungchenwa/yeungchenwa.github.io/_pages/about.md

 </style>

 My name is Zhenhua Yang (杨振华, Yeung Chenwa).
-I will join Taobao&Tmall Group of <a href="https://www.alibaba.com/" style="text-decoration:none;">Alibaba</a> in 2025.
+I am an Algorithm Engineer in Taobao&Tmall Group of <a href="https://www.alibaba.com/" style="text-decoration:none;">Alibaba</a> in 2025.
 I received my Master degree from <a href="https://github.com/HCIILAB" style="text-decoration:none;">SCUT-DLVCLab</a> in <a href="https://www2.scut.edu.cn/ee/" style="text-decoration:none;">School of Electronic and Information Engineering</a>, <a href="https://www.scut.edu.cn/new/" style="text-decoration:none;">South China University of Technology</a>, supervised by <a href="http://www.dlvc-lab.net/lianwen/Index.html" style="text-decoration:none;">Prof. Lianwen Jin</a>.
 I received my Bachelor degree from <a href="https://www2.scut.edu.cn/automation/" style="text-decoration:none;">School of Automation Science and Engineering</a>, <a href="https://www.scut.edu.cn/new/" style="text-decoration:none;">South China University of Technology</a> in 2022.